Eurus1089/MSIN0114_Dissertation_Soil_Project/README.md

 # MSIN0114_Dissertation_Soil_Project
+## 1. For prediction only, please download "Prediction_UI_files.zip" (contains all files you need) and refer to Section 7 of "Soil Project Summary.docx" for how to use.
-## For prediction or reproduction of the project, please refer to the file "Soil Project Summary.docx".
+## 2. To reproduce the whole project, please refer to Section C of the Appendix in "Soil Project Summary.docx".